What is High-Functioning Depression?

 The Importance of Professional Help

-Recognizing when to seek help from a depression therapist can be challenging for those with high-functioning depression, precisely because they're still able to manage their daily responsibilities.
+Recognizing when to seek help can be challenging for people with high-functioning depression, especially when they are still managing work, relationships, and everyday responsibilities.
 However, professional support can make a tremendous difference in quality of life and prevent the condition from worsening.

-Depression counseling offers numerous benefits for those with high-functioning depression.
-A qualified depression counselor can help identify patterns and triggers, develop healthier coping strategies, and address underlying causes of the depression.
+At Shift Counseling, depression therapy can offer meaningful support for people dealing with high-functioning depression.
+Our therapists can help you identify patterns and triggers, build healthier coping strategies, and explore the underlying factors contributing to your depression.
 Therapy provides a safe space to explore feelings that are typically kept hidden from others.

 Various therapeutic approaches have proven effective for treating high-functioning depression.
 Cognitive-behavioral therapy (CBT) helps identify and change negative thought patterns that contribute to depression.
 Psychodynamic therapy explores how past experiences and unconscious patterns influence current struggles.
 Interpersonal therapy focuses on improving relationships and communication skills, which can be particularly helpful for those who have withdrawn socially.